No-Trade-No-Life/Yuan/README.md

 - [@yuants/utils](libraries/utils) Some general utils that are not found in the community.
 - [@yuants/kernel](libraries/kernel) The kernel of Time-Machine.
 Time-Machine can travel from history to the future.
 This package also contains some useful units and scenes.
 - [@yuants/agent](libraries/agent) Agent is a trading bot.
 The agent contains the core of the trading strategy.
+- [@yuants/extension](libraries/extension) This defined the extension interface.
+You can use extensions to enhance your experience.

 #### Apps

 All the apps should provide an image and publish it as a npm package.
 You can deploy the app by docker and Kubernetes.
 You can find the [App List](https://github.com/orgs/No-Trade-No-Life/packages?tab=packages&q=app-) and get the image.
+And all the apps implemented the extension interface.
+So you can trend them as extensions.

-- [@yuants/app-host](apps/host) Host is a very light-weighted message broker.
+- [@yuants/app-host](apps/host) Host is a very lightweight message broker.
 Terminals can connect to the host and send messages to each other.
 Notice that all terminals in a host should trust each other.
 In practice, all the terminals in a host belong to the same owner.
 There's no need to verify every message.
 You can deploy multiple hosts to isolate the risk.
 - [@yuants/app-market-data-collector](apps/market-data-collector) This will deploy a terminal as a data-collecting service.
 The terminal collects market data from the market terminals continuously.
 - [@yuants/app-agent](apps/agent) This will deploy a terminal as the daemon service of the agent.
 You can run the agent in **real mode**.
 It can automatically correct the history data error.
 It can also automatically restart the agent when it crashes.
 - [@yuants/app-mongodb-storage](apps/mongodb-storage) This will deploy a terminal as a storage service.
 It stores data in MongoDB.